esmf-org/esmf/src/addon/ESMX/Comps/ESMX_Data/README.md

 ## ESMX Data Run Configuration

 Each ESMX Data instance is configured under its component label section in `esmxRun.yaml`.
-All standard [ESMX Component Label Options](../../README.md#component-label-options) are supported, in particular `model: ESMX_Data`.
+All standard [ESMX Component Label Options](../../README.md#component-label-options) are supported.
+Use `model: ESMX_Data` to implement an ESMX Data component instance.

 The following example defines an `ESMX_Data` component called `DAT`, where the `Verbosity` attribute is set to `high` to write detailed NUOPC information to the ESMF Log file during execution.

 ```
 DAT: